Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 ### Job-5 Description: Job to monitor.

-- If container where app is running. fails due to any reason then this job should automatically start the container again.
+- If container where app is running, fails due to any reason then this job should automatically start the container again.

 ```
 if ssh root@IP docker ps | grep test_php